-Your Career Homecoming clients have been executives, stay at home moms returning to work, new college graduates, department heads, admin assistants.
+Your Career Homecoming clients have been executives, stay at home moms returning to work, department heads, admin assistants.
 They've worked for major news outlets, ivy league universities, nationally recognized non-profits, huge corporations, small businesses, and themselves.

 What they all have in common is the drive to do something that matters without sacrificing the life they want to build for themselves.
 That's what Your Career Homecoming has helped them do.